wvzuilen/PharoRoulette/README.md

 As this is a learning experience, below my findings:

 ### Detecting click input
-At first I had the idea to build a Roulette table made of seperate div's but this was too time-consuming.
-So I looked for an alternative... using a SVG image of a Roulette table I detect the relative position of the mouse click event.
-Using casscaded `callback: value:` messages I collect all the necessary attributes:
+The first idea was to build a Roulette table made of seperate div's but this was way too time-consuming.
+So an alternative was made up... using a SVG image of a Roulette table the relative position of the mouse click event is detected.
+Using cascaded `callback: value:` messages all the necessary attributes are collected:

 ```Smalltalk
 renderClickScriptOn: html